A Complete Guide to Angel Investors for Small Businesses and Startups

 5. Negotiations

 If the angel investor is satisfied with the results of the due diligence, they will typically negotiate the terms of the investment, such as the percentage of ownership, board seats and milestones.
+Finding angel investors for startup requires preparation and clear understanding of the investment terms.

 6. Closing